briantoanle/briantoanle/README.md

 - AWS Educate
 - Azure for Students

-### Design / Productivity
-- Notion Pro
-- Figma Education

----

-## Projects

-### Resume Tailoring Web App
-Customizes LaTeX resumes to job descriptions.

-### PLC Ladder Logic Playground
-Practice problems for CS → manufacturing transition.

----

-## Contact

-LinkedIn:
-Email:

 [![<briantoanle>'s LeetCode Stats](https://leetcode-stats.vercel.app/api?username=briantoanle&theme=Dark)](https://github.com/JeremyTsaii/leetcode-stats)
 <!--
 **briantoanle/briantoanle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->